How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Polar's solutions team, led by Alexis Laks, worked directly with Taylor to turn his manual workflow into an automated, data-driven system.
 The project moved from idea to production in under a month.

-Instead of using a static "60-day inactivity" window, Polar built a per-customer drop-off model.
-The system calculates each customer's average time between orders, then defines their drop-off threshold as 2x that interval.
+Instead of using a static “60-day inactivity” window, Polar built a Customer Drop-off Agent that calculates each customer’s average time between orders and sets their drop-off threshold at 2x that interval.
 A customer who orders every 30 days has a 60-day drop-off window.
 A customer who orders every 14 days has a 28-day window.

 This matters because Maui Nui’s customer base is diverse: subscription customers with tight cadences, gift buyers with irregular timing, and one-time purchasers.
 A one-size-fits-all threshold would miss some customers and spam others.

 Early syncs surfaced edge cases.
 One-time buyers had no meaningful purchase cadence, so their drop-off threshold was meaningless.
 Holiday gift buyers who placed five orders in a week ended up with a four-day frequency.
-Taylor and Alexis iterated on the filters together:
+Taylor and Alexis iterated on the filters together.
+These filters define the agent’s input criteria — what it evaluates before flagging a customer:

 The 80-85% window was intentional: it catches customers just before they fully lapse, giving the CS team and Klaviyo flows the best chance of re-engaging them before it’s too late.